KrishNLP/soloact/README.md

 #### MFCC

 Nothing special here, we use MFCCs to capture frequency domain characteristics - taking mean values to condense representations.
+Mels are well suited to mimic how humans hear.

 ## TUTORIAL